strome-org/microsoft-365-docs-test/microsoft-365/managed-desktop/get-started/device-policies.md

  This section outlines the policies that will be deployed as additional to the standard Microsoft Managed Desktop policies.
 Standard policies are listed in [Default policies](#default-policies).
 This configuration is designed with Financial Services and highly-regulated industries in mind: optimizing for the most secure stance, while maintaining user productivity.

- ### Changes from default policies

 In a change to the published **Security baseline**, the setting [**Do not display network selection UI**](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-windowslogon#windowslogon-dontdisplaynetworkselectionui) will be disabled.

  ### Additional security policies

- These policies are new in this addendum.
-We’ve added them to increase security for highly-regulated industries.
+ These policies are added to increase security for highly-regulated industries.
  - **App allow list**: Apps must be trusted by the organization to run on Microsoft Managed Desktop devices.
 This provides a locked-down environment.
 Any apps that need to be onboarded must be communicated to the Microsoft Managed Desktop Operations Team.
 For more information, see [Windows Defender Device Guard](https://docs.microsoft.com/windows/device-security/device-guard/device-guard-deployment-guide).
  - **Security monitoring**: Microsoft will monitor devices using [Windows Defender Advanced Threat Protection](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-atp/windows-defender-advanced-threat-protection).
 If a threat be detected, Microsoft will notify the customer, isolate the device, and rectify the issue remotely.
  - **Exploit Guard**: We will ensure that mWaaS devices are always secured with the latest security update, for both operating system and apps, using [Windows Update for Business](https://docs.microsoft.com/windows/deployment/update/waas-manage-updates-wufb).
 Exploit Guard will be configured with these settings: